afontainec/chinchay-docs/docs/docs/overview.md

   * [perk article about migration and knex](http://perkframework.com/v1/guides/database-migrations-knex.html)
   *  [The always useful Wikipedia article](https://en.wikipedia.org/wiki/Schema_migration)

-  I guess you are asking yourself how does this actually works, the answer is: knex.
+  I guess you are asking yourself how this actually works, the answer is: knex.

 #### knex

   [knex](http://knexjs.org/) is the magical tool that will manage all the migrations.
-Everytime you need to make a change to the database you make a knex migration as follows:
+Every time you need to make a change to the database you make a knex migration as follows:

   ```
   $ knex migrate:make migration_name